 N.J.A.C.
 7:26H-6.1 through 6.18 "Uniform Bid Specifications for Municipal Solid Waste Collection Contracts" rule (displayed as one section at a time)

-Appendix A (of the rule): DEP Uniform Bid Specifications for Solid Waste (download as PDF)
+Appendix A (of the rule): DEP Uniform Bid Specifications for Solid Waste (PDF or MS Word)

 LFN 2010-10 Solid Waste Collection and Transportation Contractor Wage Record Keeping, N.J.S.A.
 34:11-68